RubixDev/Rug/README.md

 - Required options: `true`, `false`
 - Categories: `EXPERIMENTAL`, `FEATURE`, `RUG`, `SURVIVAL`

+### commandSlimeChunk
+A command that shows if the current chunk is a slime chunk based on the set slimeChunkPercentage
+Players do not need extra permissions to use this command
+- Type: `boolean`
+- Default value: `false`
+- Required options: `true`, `false`
+- Categories: `COMMAND`, `RUG`

 ### concreteConvertOnCauldron
 Concrete powder converts to concrete blocks when on top of a filled cauldron
 - Type: `boolean`